Investigating Apple's Standing In Technology Hardware, Storage & Peripherals Industry Compared To Competitors

 table { width: 100%; border-collapse: collapse; font-family: Arial, sans-serif; font-size: 14px; } th, td { padding: 8px; text-align: left; } th { background-color: #293a5a; color: #fff; text-align: left; } tr:nth-child(even) { background-color: #f2f4f8; } tr:hover { background-color: #e1e4ea; } td:nth-child(3), td:nth-child(5) { text-align: left; } .dividend-amount { font-weight: bold; color: #0d6efd; } .dividend-frequency { font-size: 12px; color: #6c757d; }

-The Price to Earnings ratio of 39.41 for this company is 1.0x above the industry average, indicating a premium valuation associated with the stock.
+The stock's Price to Earnings ratio of 39.91 is lower than the industry average by 0.99x, suggesting potential value in the eyes of market participants.

-The elevated Price to Book ratio of 63.59 relative to the industry average by 10.48x suggests company might be overvalued based on its book value.
+It could be trading at a premium in relation to its book value, as indicated by its Price to Book ratio of 64.4 which exceeds the industry average by 10.52x.

-With a relatively high Price to Sales ratio of 9.44, which is 4.52x the industry average, the stock might be considered overvalued based on sales performance.
+The Price to Sales ratio of 9.56, which is 4.6x the industry average, suggests the stock could potentially be overvalued in relation to its sales performance compared to its peers.

-The Return on Equity (ROE) of 23.83% is 16.46% above the industry average, highlighting efficient use of equity to generate profits.
+The company has a higher Return on Equity (ROE) of 23.83%, which is 16.46% above the industry average.
+This suggests efficient use of equity to generate profits and demonstrates profitability and growth potential.

-With higher Earnings Before Interest, Taxes, Depreciation, and Amortization (EBITDA) of $32.5 Billion, which is 95.59x above the industry average, the company demonstrates stronger profitability and robust cash flow generation.

-Compared to its industry, the company has higher gross profit of $43.88 Billion, which indicates 60.94x above the industry average, indicating stronger profitability and higher earnings from its core operations.
+With higher gross profit of $43.88 Billion, which indicates 60.94x above the industry average, the company demonstrates stronger profitability and higher earnings from its core operations.

-The company's revenue growth of 6.07% is significantly lower compared to the industry average of 167.6%.
-This indicates a potential fall in the company's sales performance.

 Debt To Equity Ratio